Stackclash/5e-vault/5. Mechanics/Classes/Cleric Tempest Domain.md

 ### Divine Strike (Level 8)

 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra `dice: 1d8|avg` (`1d8`) thunder damage to the target.
 When you reach 14th level, the extra damage increases to `dice: 2d8|avg` (`2d8`).

+### Blessed Strikes (Level 8)
+_Source: Tasha's Cauldron of Everything p.
+30_

+*8th-level cleric [[/5.
+Mechanics/Rules/Variant Rules/Optional Class Features (TCE).md\|optional class features]], which replaces the Divine Strike feature*

+You are blessed with divine might in battle.
+When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `dice: 1d8|avg` (`1d8`) radiant damage to that creature.
+Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Stormborn (Level 17)